ijbd/assetra/docs/reference.rst

 --------------------
 Energy units accept hourly profiles as `xarray <https://docs.xarray.dev/en/stable/index.html>`_ *DataArray* objects with a single :code:`time` dimension and datetime coordinates.
 This applies to every profile passed to a unit, including hourly capacity, hourly demand, and hourly forced outage rates.
 All units in a system must share a common time index, and the simulation period requested from a *ProbabilisticSimulation* must fall within it.
-This may require some "data wrangling" in pre-processing as forced outage rates drawn from vulnerbaility curves and demand data from utilies are unlikley to have matching time indices.
+This may require some "data wrangling" in pre-processing as forced outage rates drawn from vulnerability curves and demand data from utilities are unlikely to have matching time indices.
 The *assetra.utils* module provides a helper function to construct a time-indexed *DataArray* from a sequence of hourly values, which is useful for preparing input data coming from variety of sources.

 Where a dataset already carries its own timestamps, it is usually clearest to construct the *DataArray* directly, so that the coordinates come from the source data rather than being assumed.